Kartikvyas1604/Meshcrypt/CONTRIBUTING.md

-# Contributing to MeshCrypt
+# Contributing to Zetaris

-Thank you for your interest in contributing to MeshCrypt!
+Thank you for your interest in contributing to Zetaris!
 This document provides guidelines and instructions for contributors.

 ## Table of Contents
 1. [Code of Conduct](#code-of-conduct)